rack/rack/GETTING-STARTED.md

 ### Handling Routes and HTTP Verbs

-Routing to different paths can be handled by querying the `env` Hash:
+Routing to different paths can be handled by querying the `env` hash:

 ```ruby
 rack_app = lambda do |env|